 Post-graduation work permit

-The post-graduation work permit (PGWP) allows students who have graduated from a participating Canadian post-secondary institution to gain valuable Canadian work experience.
+The post-graduation work permit (PGWP) allows students who have graduated from a participating Canadian postsecondary institution to gain valuable Canadian work experience.

 A PGWP may be issued for the length of your program up to a maximum of three years.
-Post-graduation work permit is a once-in-a-lifetime opportunity.
+A post-graduation work permit is a once-in-a-lifetime opportunity.
 The length of the post-graduation work permit will depend on the duration of the program you complete in Canada, with a minimum study program length of eight months required to be eligible.